 Music influences everything it is a part of.
-In some context the music can evoke strong emotions or tell a story.
+In some contexts the music can evoke strong emotions or tell a story.
 This class will look at how music is chosen and how it's used in different contexts within media.
 We will look at the difference between an original score versus a soundtrack.
 We'll also look at how music is used to tell a story and how it can represent certain things.
 We'll be doing this analysis by watching a variety of different media and analyzing the music within it.

-MUSIC DEPARTMENT LEADERSHIP DEVELOPMENT - 309045
+MUSIC DEPARTMENT LEADERSHIP DEVELOPMENT - 311010

-Content Proficiencies: Determined Upon Enrollment Transferable Skills: Determined Upon Enrollment
+Content Proficiencies: Determined Upon Enrollment Duration: Semester Transferable Skills: Determined Upon Enrollment Can be repeated.